 There’s a limitation of how many important lights can affect a single pixel before it has to rely heavily on the denoiser because there’s a fixed budget and fixed number of samples per pixel, which can cause the denoiser to produce blurry lighting and eventually noise or ghosting in the scene.
 It continues to be important to optimize light placement by narrowing light attenuation range, and replacing clusters of light sources with a single area light.

 To keep MegaLights working well within a scene, it’s best to avoid placing lights inside scene geometry and to optimize a light’s bounds.
-You can use the console command r.MegaLights.Debug 1
+You can use the console command r.MegaLights.Debug 1 to visualize where rays are being sent from a selected pixel.
+You can freeze a selected ray using this console command r.ShaderPrint.Lock 1, which allows you to fly around the scene to inspect traced rays.

 In the example below, part of the textured rect light is inside the wall and even though it won’t be ever visible, it still needs to be sampled by MegaLights.
 This can be seen in the visualization, which shows some of the rays being traced into the wall.
 Ideally textured rect light’s Source Width and Source Height should be narrowed down, so that light source fills this arch, but doesn’t extend past it.